Afemai

 - Housing And Living Arrangements

-- Housing typically consists of family compounds with multiple generations living together.
-Traditional architecture features mud walls and thatched roofs.
+- Housing is commonly in family compounds with multiple generations living together.

 - Nutrition And Dietary Norms